Milvasoft/ExpressionBuilder/ExpressionBuilder/readme.md

 </configuration>
 ```

-## Globalization support
-You just need to perform some easy steps to add globalization support to the UI:
-1. Add a resource file to the project, naming it after the type you'll create your filter to (e.g. `Person.resx`);
-2. Add one entry for each property you'd like to globalize following the conventions (previously mentioned), but replacing the dots (`.`) and the brackets (`[`, `]`) by underscores (`_`);
-3. You can globalize the operations on a similar way as well by adding a resources file named `Operations.resx`;
-4. For the properties, you'll instantiate a `PropertyCollection` : `new PropertyCollection(typeof(Person), Resources.Person.ResourceManager)`.
-That will give you a collection of objects with three members:
-  * `Id`: The conventionalised property identifier (previously mentioned)
-  * `Name`: The resources file matching value for the property id
-  * `Info`: The `PropertyInfo` object for the property
-5. And for the operations, you have an extension method: `Operation.GreaterThanOrEqualTo.GetDescription(Resources.Operations.ResourceManager)`.

-#### Note on globalization
-Any property or operation not mentioned at the resources files will be replaced by its conventionalised property identifier.

 ## Complex expressions
 Complex expressions are handled basically by grouping up filter statements, like in the example below:
 ```CSharp
 var filter = new Filter<Products>();

 filter.By("SupplierID", Operation.EqualTo, 1);
 filter.StartGroup();
 filter.By("CategoryID", Operation.EqualTo, 1, Connector.Or);
 filter.By("CategoryID", Operation.EqualTo, 2);

 var people = db.Products.Where(filter);

 //or using the fluent interface...

 var filter = new Filter<Products>();

 filter.By("SupplierID", Operation.EqualTo, 1)
    .And
    .Group.By("CategoryID", Operation.EqualTo, 1).Or.By("CategoryID", Operation.EqualTo, 2);

 var people = db.Products.Where(filter);
 ```